His popular “Baby Steps” help people get out of debt, but did you know that he has some guidelines on what you should be spending your money on?

 You can see an overview of your finances, and Mint has tools on there to help you, such as budgeting, spending analysis, bill pay reminders, and credit monitoring.

-You can check things within your Personal Capital account such as net worth, investable cash, cash flow, budgeting, portfolio balance, and retirement savings.
+You can check things within your Empower account such as net worth, investable cash, cash flow, budgeting, portfolio balance, and retirement savings.

 This is a simple budgeting app will help you to set up a basic financial plan.

 It’s free but keep in mind that if you want to add financial tracking and to link your bank, you’ll have to upgrade to the premium account for $99 a year.